pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Tag Wildcards

-When choosing tag names, keep in mind that Gravwell allows wildcards when specifying tag names to query.
+When choosing tag names, keep in mind that DatalaiQ allows wildcards when specifying tag names to query.
 By selecting your tag names carefully, you can make later querying easier.

 For instance, if you are collecting system logs from five servers, of which two are HTTP servers, two are file servers, and one is an email server, you may chose to use the following tags: